mdu02/gci-OSGeo/README.md

 # gci-OSGeo
 Google Code In!

-This is a repository to house the "Setup Git and a GitHub account" task in Google Code-in.
+This is a repository to house most of my work from Google Code-in 2019!